 - Payment History: Have you consistently paid your accounts in a timely manner?

-- Credit utilization ratio: How much of the total credit available to you are currently using?
+- Credit utilization ratio: How much of the total credit limit available to you are currently using?

 - Balances: What is the total of your current and delinquent account balances?